rdatsci/rtcl/README.md

 * `rupdate` to update all CRAN packages on your system, install missing CRAN packages listed in your collection `~/.rt/packages` and update all packages with a git source.
 * `rwinbuild` to upload a local package to the winbuilder service.

+Call the respective command with `--help` to list available command line arguments.
+All commands are also available as regular R functions, using the same names.

 ## Setup
 First, you need to install *rt* itself.